pznightowl01/Portkey/README.md

 Further documentation, screenshots, diagrams, and setup guides can be added to this folder as the project evolves.

-Copyright © 2025 Your Name
+*Copyright © 2025 Princita Zina Miranda*

-This project is provided for portfolio and evaluation purposes.
+**This project is provided for portfolio and evaluation purposes.**
-Copying, redistribution, or commercial use is not permitted without permission.
+**Copying, redistribution, or commercial use is not permitted without permission.**